nap2000/docs/ref-question-types.rst

 In version 20.10 this restriction has been lifted:

-*  You can add multiple location questions in any form as well as the location prelaod in the top level form.
+*  You can add multiple location questions in any form as well as the location preload in the top level form.
 *  Location questions keep the name that you give them.
 *  When you export a survey as a shape file you can select the location to use.
 All other questions are assumed to be attributes of that location.
 *  When viewing a map of a survey on the analysis page you can select the question to use as the location.